rehierl/node-tree-outliner/3-5-0-design-6.md

 be "a parent section of" the inner section.
 Consequently, an inner section is related to all of its parent sections.

-Note that a section can be an inner section with regards to multiple different parent sections.
-That is, because a section can be subsequent to multiple different and still open presequent sections.
+Note that a section may be an inner section with regards to multiple parent sections.
+That is, because like any other node a section can be subsequent to multiple different and still open presequent sections.

 Note that allowing multiple parent sections is just a formal approach.
 The semantics will be clarified when the relationship between sections is clarified.
-For now, the expression "the parent section of" is only used to reference the corresponding presequent section.
+For now, the expression "the parent section of" is only used to reference the corresponding presequent section with regards to a certain context.

 At this point, the "an inner section of" reference only refers to a section which belongs to another section.
 That is, a reference without any additional